Suicide SurvivorsSupport Group

-We are a peer support group.
+We are a peer to peer support group.
 There are no licensed therapists contracted for the group.
 We welcome all who feel the pain of losing someone to suicide.
 We acknowledge that we all mourn differently.
 We reject shame in all its forms.
-All ages that can participate meaningfully are welcome.
+This is an adult group 18 and older.
 No babysitting service is available.
 We are here to heal.

 Support groups – also referred to as self-help groups – are groups of people who gather to share common problems and experiences.
 In a support group, people are able to talk with other folks who are like themselves – people who truly understand what they’re going through and can share the type of practical insights that can only come from firsthand experience.